-Deferred tax assets are recoverable in a period that exceeds one year, as well as deferred tax liabilities are payable after one year.
+The largest amount of deferred tax assets is recoverable over a period of more than 12 months, as well as the greater amount of deferred tax liabilities is payable over a period of more than 12 months.

 Deferred tax assets and liabilities are offset when the company has the legal right to do it and all deferred taxes refer to the same tax authority.